Learn How to Make Your Own Handicrafts in Tonga!

 For those who want to dive deeper into the handicrafts aspect of the Tongan culture, Ancient Tonga also offers dedicated ngatu (tapa cloth) and weaving classes.

-Weaving and/or tapa-making classes with the locals of Tufavai village can be booked through the ‘Eua Island website or the local visitor information centre.
+Weaving and/or tapa-making classes with the locals of Tufavai village can be booked through the ‘Eua Visitor Information Centre (‘Ohonua) or the ‘Eua Island website.
 The activities cost a small fee which goes back into the village.

 More About Tongan Handicrafts and Culture